ezodude/orra/README.md

 INFO:     Orra running on http://127.0.0.1:1430 (Press CTRL+C to quit)
 ```

-Your orchestrated inputs and agents are now accessible via HTTP endpoints.
+Your orchestrated inputs and agents are now accessible **via HTTP endpoints**.
 Ready for testing.

-8. Kick off your workflow by sending a POST request to the `/workflow` endpoint:
+8. **Execute your workflow** by sending a POST request to the `/workflow` endpoint:

 ```bash
 curl -X POST \